Auditions & Scholarships

 Admission and Scholarship Auditions

-All prospective music majors must audition on their major instrument in order to be admitted to the School of Music.
+All prospective music majors must audition in order to be admitted to the School of Music.
 Ideally, these auditions take place in the fall or spring semester for students who will matriculate in the following fall semester.
 Students who plan on starting spring semester should perform their audition during the preceding fall semester.
-For these auditions, two pieces of contrasting musical styles or periods are required to be performed for two or more UNO faculty members.
-For more information or to schedule an admittance audition contact Shellie Harden at email@example.com, or by phone (402) 554-2177.
+See audition requirements below for your instrument.

-Percussion Auditions, please prepare your audition using the attached Percussion Audition Requirements.
+Please prepare your audition using this attached document.

 Brass and Woodwind Auditions, prepare two solo pieces of contrasting style or two pieces from two different musical periods.
 The audition committee may also ask for all major and minor scales and sight reading.

 Music scholarships are awarded based on an audition process which includes an audition, recommendations, previous music experience or honors, and major area of performance.
 Awards range from $500 to $7,000 annually, which can be renewed for up to a period of four years for undergraduate students, and two years for graduate students.
 Prospective students are considered for a scholarship during their audition, pending that they complete a scholarship application online.
 Please follow these instructions to locate the scholarship application:

-The deadline for scholarship applications is March 1 of each year.
+The deadline for music scholarships applications is March 1 of each year.
 Auditions take place in the spring semester (February 18, and March 2, 2019).
 Students unable to attend any of these audition dates may arrange individual auditions by contacting the Academic Advisor, Adam Hilt at firstname.lastname@example.org.
 Auditions should be scheduled as early as possible.
-Most instruments are scheduled to audition on Monday afternoons, but not all.
-Due to the teaching commitments of our faculty, audition days and times may not be flexible.
+Most individual auditions are scheduled on Monday afternoons, but not all.
+Due to the teaching commitments of our faculty, individual audition days and times may not be flexible.
 Please see audition materials above for your applied area.
 Your scholarship audition will also count as your admittance audition, but you will be required to schedule an ensemble audition in the fall before classes start in order to be placed in an ensemble.
 All of our students perform an ensemble audition each year.

 All students who wish to participate in the auditioned ensembles must perform an ensemble audition each year.
 Non-auditioned ensembles are available in the band and choral areas.
 Auditions for ensembles are held the week before classes begin in the fall and are by appointment.
-The requirements for ensemble auditions are posted on the School of Music website by July.
+The requirements for ensemble auditions are posted on the School of Music website by July (and December when applicable).
 Excerpts are available for download, and audition requirements for each instrument and ensemble are listed.
 Ensemble auditions are open to all UNO students, regardless of major.
-For more information or to schedule an audition, contact Shellie Harden at firstname.lastname@example.org, or call (402) 554-2177.